pachterlab/LP_2021/05-current-techs.md

 #### Rolling circle amplification {#RCA}

 Chronologically, the next of the popular signal amplification method is padlock probe RCA.
-Padlock probe was introduced in 1994 by Mats Nilsson as a way to reduce background in ISH [@Nilsson1994].
+Padlock probe was introduced in 1994 by Mats Nilsson as a way to reduce background in ISH and to detect single nucleotide variants (SNVs) [@Nilsson1994].
 Both ends of of the padlock probe must hybridize to the target without terminal mismatches for the ligase to connect the ends of the probe to form a circle (Figure \@ref(fig:rca)); thus padlock probe and RCA can detect SNPs and point mutations [@Larsson2010; @Lizardi1998].
 The circle encloses the target like a padlock on a string, hence the name "padlock probe".
 Then probes that are not circularized are digested by an exonuclease.
 RCA was introduced in 1995 as a way to create tandem repeats and potentially point to origins of tandem repeats in genomes, not seeming to have signal amplification in mind [@Fire1995].
 A primer anneals to circularized DNA and is then elongated by $\Phi$29 DNA polymerase, and as the polymerase goes around the circle many times, many copies of the complimentary sequences of the circle are made (Figure \@ref(fig:rca)).
 In 1998, padlock probes and RCA were united to create a method of signal amplification [@Baner1998; @Lizardi1998].

 \begin{figure}